Ursid meteor shower peaks morning of December 22

-Generally, the Ursids are a low-key affair, offering perhaps as many as five to 10 meteors per hour in a dark sky.
+Generally, the Ursids are a low-key affair, offering perhaps as many as five to 10 meteors per hour in a dark sky, with no moon.
 In rare instances, bursts of 100 or more meteors per hour have been observed at times.
 Those Ursid bursts keep Northern Hemisphere meteor-watchers interested in this shower, despite their peak in the cold of winter.

-This shower isn’t a great one for the Southern Hemisphere.
-It’s just too far north on the sky’s dome for its radiant point to be easily visible from temperate latitudes in the Southern Hemisphere.
-As you may know, all meteors in annual showers have radiant points on our sky’s dome; the showers typically take their names from the constellations in which their radiants lie.
+As you may know, all meteors in annual showers have radiant points; the showers typically take their names from the constellations in which their radiants lie.
 If you trace the paths of the slow-moving Ursid meteors backward, they appear to come from the section of sky marked by the Little Dipper star Kochab.

-On the other hand, the Little Dipper is circumpolar (out all night) for far-northerly latitudes.
+From far-northerly latitudes (for example, in Canada), the Little Dipper is circumpolar (out all night).
 From there, you’ll find the star Kochab below Polaris, the North Star, at nightfall.
 Kochab (and all the Little Dipper stars) circle Polaris in a counterclockwise direction throughout the night, with this star reaching its high point for the night in the hours before dawn.
-And that’s important for meteor-watching, because the higher the radiant climbs in your sky, the more meteors you’re likely to see.
-Thus for the Ursids – as for so many meteor showers – the best time to watch is in the hours before dawn.

 Bottom line: If you want to watch the Ursids peak on the morning of December 22, 2021, find a country location where you can camp out.
 Dress warmly!
 And plan to spend several hours reclining under a dark sky.
 The predawn hours are usually the most favorable.
 Unfortunately, this year, a bright moon is in the way.